We can transform any space with paintings of flowers, infusing it with natural beauty, color and a sense of tranquility.

 Butterflies love flowers because that's where they find their food.
 People are attracted to flowers for their colors, beauty and the joy they bring to our hearts.

-"Butterfly Bouquet" has an artist's version of a butterfly.
+"Butterfly Bouquet" has an artist's version of a butterfly flying to the flowers.
 Artists don't have to paint

 what we see in reality.
 Paintings come from the heart.
 We just let the butterflies and flowers fly onto the